Andreas Katsulas

-Andrew Katsulas (May 18, 1946 – February 13, 2006), known professionally as Andreas Katsulas, was an American film and television actor, most recognized for portrayals of Narn Ambassador G'Kar on the American science fiction television series Babylon 5.
+Andrew Katsulas (May 18, 1946 – February 13, 2006), known professionally as Andreas Katsulas, was an American film and television actor, most recognized for portrayals of Narn Ambassador G'Kar on the American science fiction television series Babylon 5 and Romulan Commander Tomalak on Star Trek: The Next Generation.

 Life and career

-Born in St. Louis, Missouri, to a working-class Greek American family, Katsulas earned a master's degree in theatre from Indiana University.
+Born in St. Louis, Missouri in 1946, to a working-class Greek-American family, Katsulas earned a master's degree in theatre from Indiana University Bloomington.
 He started an acting career that took him from South American barrios to Lincoln Center.
 From 1971 to 1986, he toured with Peter Brook's International Theatre Company, performing improvisational and prepared theater pieces.
 In 1981 and 1982, he appeared on the CBS daytime drama (soap opera) Guiding Light as Lucien Goff.

 Katsulas appeared in various films, including The Sicilian, Next of Kin, Someone to Watch Over Me, Sunset, Hot Shots!
 Part Deux, and Executive Decision.
 He played the one-armed villain Fredrick Sykes in The Fugitive (1993).

 Katsulas was a regular on the television series Babylon 5 (1994–1998), where he portrayed Ambassador G'Kar.
 He played the Romulan Commander Tomalak on Star Trek: The Next Generation.

 A lifelong smoker, Katsulas died of lung cancer on February 13, 2006, at the age of 59.
 He was survived by his wife, Gilla Nissan Katsulas, and his two children from a previous marriage, Michael and Katherine.